robfletcher/strikt/site/src/jbake/content/user-guide/getting-started.md

 import strikt.assertions.*
 ```

-The `strikt.api` package contains top level functions such as `expect` and `throws` that you will use to create assertions as well as the API classes you will interact with if you decide to implement your own assertion functions.
+The `strikt.api` package contains top level functions such as `expect`, `expectThat`, and `expectThrows` that you will use to create assertions as well as the API classes you will interact with if you decide to implement your own assertion functions.
 The `strikt.assertions` package contains the standard library of assertion functions.